CorinaCaraconcea/diversity_study/README.md

 --save-interval: Number of updates between saves (set to 0 to disable).
 Default: 10.
 --procs: Number of processes.
 Default: 16.
 --frames: Total number of frames.
 Default: 10**7.
+--pretrained-model: Specifies if to use a pretrained model.
+Default: False.

 Intrinsic Motivation Arguments: